El Norte ("The North") is a 1983 film directed by Gregory Cava.

 - Title Drop: Many references to their destination, el norte.

-- Tragic Dropout: Enrique is offered a promising job as a construction foreman in Chicago, one that not only would be a lot more money but could earn him a green card.
+- Tragic Dropout: Enrique is offered a promising job as a factory foreman in Chicago, one that not only would be a lot more money but could earn him a green card.
 But when his sister falls deathly ill, he misses the plane to be by her side.
 In the end he's shown on a day-labor job in the L.A. area shoveling concrete.